huixie90/cpp_papers/any_view.md

 # Motivation and Examples

-From C++20, a lot of `view`s have been introduced into the standard library.
-With these `view`s, it is quite easy to create a range of objects.
+Since being merged into C++20, the Ranges library has been enjoying a contribution of ever richer set of expressive `view`s.
 For example,

 ```cpp
 // in MyClass.hpp